peterroe/wasm-rust-demo/README.md

 ## Try it out

-* Make sure you have installed the enviroment of rust
+* Make sure you have installed the enviroment of rust.
-* And run the following command in your terminal
+* And run the following command in your terminal.

 ### Development local